 5. Golden gate (this site; a closed gate)

 6. Dung gate (on south side, near the western wall)

 8. Jaffa gate (tower of David)

-A gate was located on the eastern side of King Solomon's temple (10th C BC), and called the "east gate" ("Kadim" in the Hebrew Bible).
+A gate was located on the eastern side of King Solomon’s temple (10th century BC), and called the “east gate” (“Kadim” in the Hebrew Bible).
 Its location was probably at the vicinity of the Golden gate, inside the temple.

-The second temple was first built in the 5th C BC by the returnees from the Babylonian exile.
+The second temple was first built in the 5th century BC by the returnees from the Babylonian exile.
 The gate, located on its eastern side, was called Shushan (or Susa), named after the ancient Persian capital.
 The remaining community in Persia paid for the construction of this gate.

 The Shushan gate was destroyed by the Romans during the destruction of the temple in 70AD.